 Wild Kulthi or Bankulthia is known by many names.
 Some of the common folk names are Banurkali, Thitkalai, Bana Kultha, Banherwa, Jangli Tur, Buru Kolthi and Van kultha.
 It is a slender climber plant, found throughout India up to an altitude of 1800 meters.
 The plant is also found in Bangladesh, Malaysia, China, Mauritius and Madagascar.
-The flowering and fruiting of plant occurs in July to January.
+The flowering and fruiting of the plant occurs in July to January.
 It belongs to family Fabaceae.

 Scientific name: Atylosia scarabaeoides (L.)Benth.;Synonym: Cajanus scarabaeoides;Dolichos scarabaeoides;